dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 #### Deliverables:

-1. A Python script or notebook implementing the simulations.
+1. A Markdown document with Python script or notebook implementing the simulations.
 2. Visualizations of particle trajectories for the specified field configurations.
 3. A discussion on how the results relate to practical systems, such as cyclotrons or magnetic traps.